Position

 Average Salary: $62,945

-The State of Iowa offers Emergency Dispatcher jobs with a good salary.
-They operate in cities like Des Moines, Cedar Rapids, and Davenport.
+The State of Iowa offers Emergency Dispatcher positions that focus on rapid response.
+These dispatchers serve cities like Des Moines and Cedar Rapids, ensuring swift and effective emergency support.

 Average Salary: $52,014